rdeioris/glTFRuntimeFBX/README.md

 This plugin makes use of the amazing ufbx (https://github.com/ufbx/ufbx) library for the parsing.

+## Installation

+* You need an Unreal C++ project (otherwise you will not be able to compile this plugin).
+* You need glTFRuntime enabled in your project (at least version 20240427)
+* Clone the master branch of this repository in the Plugins/ directory of your project
+* Regenerate the solution
+* Enjoy!

 ## Usage

 The easiest way is to use the provided Actor, ```glTFRuntimeFBXAssetActor``` that contains the logic for building a scene by iterating the nodes as well as playing animations.